openshift-pipelines/pipelines-as-code/README.md

 ✓ Repository youruser-pac-demo has been created in pac-demo namespace ℹ Directory .tekton has been created.
-✓ A basic template has been created in .tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline by pushing generated template to your git repository
+✓ A basic template has been created in .tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline by pushing the generated template to your git repository
 ```

 The above command would create a `Repository` CRD in your `demo` namespace which is used to determine where the